Skip to main content

 LoungeKey is the steady middle ground - fewer highs and lows.
 If you already have a Mastercard that includes it, use it.
 But I wouldn't go out of my way to get it as my sole program.

 The real power move?
 Carry two.
 Pick the program that covers your most-traveled routes best, then get a backup card for the gaps.
-Between two programs, I've never been stuck without a lounge option on any trip.
+Between two programs, you're rarely stuck without a lounge option on any trip.
 Check out our credit card comparison to find the right pairing.

 Information is reviewed periodically.
 Lounge networks and partnerships change frequently.
 Always verify current access before travel.